The Logic of Sabbath

 Later, Genesis 2 describes how God formed the man from the dust of the ground and then later formed the woman.
 At first these two creation accounts seem to disagree.
 Were both male and female created at the same time, as in 1:27, or was the man formed first and the woman afterward, as in chapter 2?

 From before Jesus’ time, it was believed that when God first formed the human, he somehow molded both man and woman together in that person.
 Then, Eve was taken out of Adam since she existed before then too.
-The verse in chapter 1 that that states that God created them “male and female” was understood to mean that each original human was both male and female.
+The verse in chapter 1 that states that God created them “male and female” was understood to mean that each original human was both male and female.

 While this seems like a stretch, the Hebrew text supports this in several ways.
 Before the creation of the woman, Adam is never referred to as a “man” but as ha’adam which means “the human.”
 It is only after Adam names Eve as ishah, “woman,” that he is referred to as ish, “man.”
 Also, when God “operates” on Adam, he takes out tzela echad—literally “one side” of him.
 The translation of tzela as “rib” occurs only here—everywhere else it refers to one “side” of something, like when poles were inserted each of the two sides of the ark in Exodus 37:3.
 A better description of the scene is that somehow God split Adam in half, and the other half was Eve.
 They perfectly complemented each other, because they were once one person.